Ahhgust/Demixtify/SupplementaryMaterial/examples/examples.md

 <br>

 Two items of note:<br>
 The first is that the DNA mixture hypothesis is more complicated than the single source hypothesis.
 This complicates the interpretation of the likelihood ratio.
 If we consider a two-person mixture, there's some non-zero mixture fraction, while a single source hypothesis is the same model where we set the mixture fraction to 0.
 Since we're testing (a bunch of) non-zero mixture fractions (and picking the *maximum* likelihood), and only a single 0, are two hypotheses do not have equal weight.
-To balance the odds its useful to do a likelihood ratio test (LRT)[click here for the wikipedia article](https://en.wikipedia.org/wiki/Likelihood-ratio_test), where we consider the "null" (ie, simpler) hypothesis to be a single source sample, and the "alternative" hypothesis is the more complicated mixture hypothesis. <br>
+To balance the odds its useful to do a likelihood ratio test (LRT) [click here for the wikipedia article](https://en.wikipedia.org/wiki/Likelihood-ratio_test) , where we consider the "null" (ie, simpler) hypothesis to be a single source sample, and the "alternative" hypothesis is the more complicated mixture hypothesis. <br>
 <br>

 Let's consider a condensed version of the MF files (provided by MFpretty.R):